Tax Management India. Com

 X X X X Extracts X X X X

-..... of a human-being.
+..... for external treatment of a human-being.
 The assessee had also placed reliance on the Indian Pharmacopoeia, the United States Pharmacopoeia and the International Pharmacopoeia.
 The assessee had also contended that the `Neutronix and Superamide' are other two products with which Povidone Iodine is mixed to contend that they are in the nature of vehiculars for the spreading of the medicament.
 6. After receipt of the reply so filed, the adjudicating authority has proceeded to conclude, that, since the contents of Neutronix and Superamide are more than the medicament, namely; Povidone Iodine, the product in question requires to be classified as detergent and therebY, would fall under chapter sub-heading 3402.90 and it has also observed in its order that the product in question is primarily used as a cleansing solution and, therefore, cannot fall in the description of the medicament.
 Accordingly, had confirmed the show cause notices issued earlier and, thereby, had directed the assessee to pay the difference in duty and also the penalty.
-7. Aggrieved by the aforesaid order passed by the adjudicating authority, the assessee had carried the matter in appeal before the First Appellate Authority, who by his .....
+7. Aggrieved by the aforesaid order passed by the adjudicating authority, the assessee had carried the matter in appeal before the First Appellate Au .....

 X X X X Extracts X X X X